The tenth installment (series X) of the Sovereign Gold Bond (SGB) scheme for 2020-21 opened for subscription today.

-The fourth tranche (IVth) of the Sovereign Gold Bond (SGB) scheme for 2021-22 opened for subscription from July 12-16.
-The issue price for the same is fixed at Rs 4,807 per gram of yellow metal.
-Online subscribers can, however, secure these bonds at a discount of Rs 50 per gram.
+The tenth installment (series X) of the Sovereign Gold Bond (SGB) scheme for 2020-21 opened for subscription today.
+The issue price for the same has been fixed at Rs 5,104 per gram of the yellow metal.
+Online subscribers can however secure these bonds at a discount of Rs 50 per gram.

 Additionally, with SGBs, investors are not required to worry about the storage of gold as it is in a demat form.
 Also, there are no local taxes that a buyer needs to pay while buying.